+Purposive sampling is a non-probability sampling technique where the researcher selects participants based on their knowledge, experience, or relevance to the research topic.
+Instead of random selection, participants are chosen deliberately to provide the most useful and relevant data.
+On this page: What is purposive sampling?
+Categories of purposive sampling When to use purposive sampling Advantages and disadvantages Aspect Purposive Sampling Random Sampling Selection method Researcher’s judgment Random selection Type Non-probability Probability Purpose In-depth understanding Generalisation Bias level Higher Lower Typical use Qualitative studies Quantitative studies Main differences between purposive and random sampling methods What is Purposive Sampling?
 Purposive sampling (also known as judgment, selective or subjective sampling) is a sampling technique in which researcher relies on his or her own judgment when choosing members of population to participate in the study.
 Purposive sampling is a non-probability sampling method and it occurs when “elements selected for the sample are chosen by the judgment of the researcher.
 Researchers often believe that they can obtain a representative sample by using a sound judgment, which will result in saving time and money”.[1]
 TV reporters stopping certain individuals on the street in order to ask their opinions about certain political changes constitutes the most popular example of this sampling method.
 However, it is important to specify that the TV reporter has to apply certain judgment when deciding who to stop on the street to ask questions; otherwise it would be the case of random sampling technique.
 Alternatively, purposive sampling method may prove to be effective when only limited numbers of people can serve as primary data sources due to the nature of research design and aims and objectives.
-For example, for a research analysing affects of personal tragedy such as family bereavement on performance of senior level managers the researcher may use his/her own judgment in order to choose senior level managers who could particulate in in-depth interviews.
-In purposive sampling personal judgment needs to be used to choose cases that help answer research questions or achieve research objectives.
-According to the type of cases, purposive sampling can be divided into the following six categories[1]: Typical case.
-Explains cases that are average and normal.
-Extreme or deviant case.
-Deriving samples from cases that are perceived as unusual or rare such as exploring the reasons for corporate failure by interviewing executives that have been fired by shareholders.
-Critical case sampling focuses on specific cases that…
+For example, for a research analysing effects of personal tragedy such as family bereavement on performance of senior level managers the researcher may use their own judgment…

 Brown (2006) insists that two forms of literature need to be reviewed: conceptual literature and research literature.
 Conceptual literature is a type of publication that has been written by the respected authorities in the industry.
 It contains theories ideas and experiences and is often published in the forms of research articles and books.
 A wide range of conceptual literature has been reviewed for the dissertation.
 Most respected authorities in the field if personal finance in general, and in the field of personal loans in particular the works of whom have been used in the research include Modigliani, Butterworth, Debelle, DeVaney, Lytton, Durand and others.
 Research literature, on the other hand gives information about researches that have been conducted in the field of the research topic and usually is presented in the forms of papers and reports.
 A number of research literature have been used in the course of the literature review for the dissertation.
 References Brown RB, 2006, Doing Your Dissertation in Business and Management: The Reality of Research and Writing, Sage Publications